KacperFKorban/slitstark/README.md

 A poor man's mirror for value classes.

-> Slitstark (Swedish for "durable") but also the cheapest metalic ladle in ikea i.e. a very-poor man's mirror.
+> Slitstark - Swedish for "durable", but also the cheapest metalic ladle at Ikea i.e. a very-poor man's mirror.

 ## Description